alanmaydwell/Jira-report/README.md

-Just trying things out
-Script that gets issues from Jira and saves to spreadsheet.
+Python script that gets issues from Jira and saves to spreadsheet.
+Written in Python 2.7
+Requires Jira and openpyxl modules.